-Each year Northumberland Archives receives a large number of new deposits of records - in 2015 we received 243 accessions at our primary service point at Woodhorn and a further 171 accessions at our Berwick-upon-Tweed office.
+Each year Northumberland Archives receives a large number of new deposits of records - in 2023-2024 we received 138 accessions at our primary service point at Woodhorn and a further 96 accessions at our Berwick-upon-Tweed office.
 Accessions can range in extent from a single item to hundreds of boxes.
-In an ideal world, we would catalogue all records as soon as or shortly after deposit.
-However, in common with most Local Authority Archive Services we have limited resources to expend on cataloguing records and have to prioritise those collections that we are able to catalogue promptly.
+Ideally, we would catalogue all records as soon as or shortly after deposit.
+However, in common with most Local Authority Archive Services we have limited resources to expend on cataloguing records and must prioritise those collections that we are able to catalogue promptly.